Keep Up With McLean!

 Some of McLean’s programs are self-pay and therefore do not accept insurance or assist with insurance reimbursement efforts.
 However, some service fees at these programs may be recoverable through insurance.

 McLean’s policy outlines that the individual accepting financial responsibility for a patient’s treatment is responsible for payment and is expected to keep the account current for out of pocket balances.

 McLean Hospital recognizes that some patients have limited means and may not have access to insurance coverage for all services.
 We therefore have a financial assistance program for uninsured patients and underinsured patients with limited financial resources.
-Visit the Partners HealthCare website to learn more.
+Visit the Mass General Brigham website to learn more.

 Effective 1/1/2019, the federal government has required all hospitals to make available a list of standard hospital charges.
 The hospital charge information is NOT an estimate of the costs that you are responsible for paying.
-To request a cost estimate of health care services, please refer to the Partners HealthCare’s Financial and Billing Assistance website.
+To request a cost estimate of health care services, please refer to Financial and Billing Assistance on the Mass General Brigham website.